 When you’re submitting a scientific or biomedical manuscript to a journal for publication, careful medical editing can make the difference between acceptance and rejection.
 However, getting a paper from draft to submission-ready is easier said than done.
 If you are doing it yourself, you should learn how to proofread scientific manuscripts before submission.

 At The Med Writers, we perform medical editing services for our clients to give their manuscripts the best shot at success.
 Our professional medical writers go through each paper meticulously to identify errors and points of improvement.
-In this article, we’ll show you the steps they take when performing medical proofreading services for our clients so you can get your manuscripts in top form and ready for peer review.
+In this article, we’ll show you the steps on how to proofread scientific manuscripts so you can get your manuscripts in top form and ready for peer review.

-The first step to editing a scientific manuscript is to make a new copy of the file.
+When you are going to start learning how to proofread scientific manuscripts, the first step is to make a new copy of the file.
 Working from the original file can cause headaches later on, particularly if you are collaborating with others.

 You probably already know how to copy a file, but if you want to hit the ground running, open the original in your word processor of choice and click “save as.”
 Change the name of the file to indicate that this is the version you’re working on and hit save.